 Guerrillas from the Kurdistan Workers' Party, the PKK, are seeking greater autonomy in the country's Kurdish-dominated south-east.

-Tens of thousands of people have died in the conflict since 1984.'Hot pursuit'
+Tens of thousands of people have died in the conflict since 1984.

 The latest violence - thought to be at least two simultaneous ambushes - took place in Cukurca and the district of Yuksekova overnight.